-- 1. (i) Does not include any item of expenditure with a value of more than 1% of Revenue from operations. - (ii) Miscellaneous expenses includes Commission on sales, Information technology services, Travelling expenses, Other third party services, etc.

-- (iii) Miscellaneous expenses includes Loss on sale/write-off of Property, Plant and Equipment (net) of ₹10.96 Crore (Previous year Nil). - (iv) Miscellaneous expenses includes net loss of ₹1.74 Crore (Previous year ₹4.46 Crore) on foreign currency transaction and translation. - (v) Miscellaneous expenses includes net gain of ₹0.59 Crore (Previous year net loss of ₹0.94 Crore) on foreign currency forward contract. - 2.
+- 1. (i) Does not include any item of expenditure with a value of more than 1% of Revenue from operations. - (ii) Miscellaneous expenses includes Commission on sales, Information technology services, Travelling expenses, Other third party services, etc. - (iii) Miscellaneous expenses includes Loss on sale/write-off of Property, Plant and Equipment (net) of ₹ Nil (Previous year ₹10.96 Crore). - (iv) Miscellaneous expenses includes net loss of ₹3.20 Crore (Previous year ₹1.74 Crore) on foreign currency transaction and translation. - (v) Miscellaneous expenses includes net Loss of ₹1.29 Crore (Previous year ₹0.59 Crore) on foreign currency forward contract. - 2.
 Details of Corporate Social Responsibility expenses:

-The Group has spent ₹32.33 Crore (Previous year - ₹25.07 Crore) towards various schemes of Corporate Social Responsibility.
+The Company has spent ₹35.95 Crore (Previous year - ₹32.33 Crore) towards various schemes of Corporate Social Responsibility.
 The details are:

-- (a) The amount required to be spent under Section 135 of the Companies Act, 2013 for the year is ₹31.52 Crore (Previous year ₹23.90 Crore) i.e. 2% of average net profits for last three financial years, calculated as per Section 198 of the Companies Act, 2013. - (b) No amount has been spent on construction/acquisition of an asset of the Group.
+- (a) The amount required to be spent under Section 135 of the Companies Act, 2013 for the year is ₹35.44 Crore (Previous year ₹31.52 Crore) i.e. 2% of average net profits for last three financial years, calculated as per Section 198 of the Companies Act, 2013. - (b) No amount has been spent on construction/acquisition of an asset of the Company. - (c) Details of excess amount spent under Section 135(5) of the Companies Act, 2013.